 Disposable food and beverage service ware is biodegradable and compostable

-Food that is prepared but not served is donated to Harbor House, which then distributes it to charitable organizations.
+Food that is prepared but not served is donated to Aloha Harvest, which then distributes it to charitable organizations.

 Food waste is used for animal feed locally.
 Oil used in deep fry preparation is recycled through a third-party contractor.